bioinformaticsguy/bioinformaticsguy.info/_posts/003_BASH_Essentials_for_BINF/2023-05-29-001-Why_BASH_for_BIOLOGISTS_BEB.md

 [![Alt text](https://res.cloudinary.com/bioinformaticsguy/image/upload/v1682857850/003_BEB/001/Screenshot_2023-04-30_at_14.26.52_xetaqj.png)](https://www.youtube.com/c/BioinformaticsGuy)

-> Information about running terminal on Windows and Linux machine will be added soon!
+> Information about running terminal on Windows and Linux machine will be added soon! -->

-Next, we'll dive into the basics of Bash commands and how they can be used for analysing biological data.
+Next, we'll learn how you can access bach ot terminal on your machine, be it mac, linux or windows.
+All different operating systems will be covered.
 Thanks for your time and will see you next time ;)